kesheshian/CupcakeStore/README.md

 ```bash
 $ scripts/up-test
 ```
 Tests are ran against the real ScyllaDB database inside a separate Docket container.
+After tests are passed please exit the docker container (ctrl+c).

 You can learn how to use this API by looking into `test/app.e2e-spec.ts`